veillette/opticsTextbook/content/Chap01Basics/Basics.md

 **Remarks.**
 - In the derivation of the Fresnel coefficients the continuity of the normal field components was not used and was automatically satisfied.
 The reason is that the electromagnetic fields of the plane waves where chosen to be perpendicular to the wave vectors.
-This implies that the divergence of $\epsilon \mathbf{\mathcal{E}}$ and of $\mathbf{\mathcal{H}}$ vanishes which in turns implies that the normal components are automatically continuous across the the interface.
+This implies that the divergence of $\epsilon \mathbf{\mathcal{E}}$ and of $\mathbf{\mathcal{H}}$ vanishes which in turns implies that the normal components are automatically continuous across the interface.
 - When $k_z^i$ and $k_z^t$ are both real, we have $|\mathbf{k}^i|=k_0n_i$ and $|\mathbf{k}^t|=k_0n_t$ and the Fresnel coefficients can be expressed in the angles $\theta_i$, $\theta_r$ and $\theta_t$ and the refractive indices $n_i=\sqrt{\epsilon_i}/\epsilon_0$ and $n_t=\sqrt{\epsilon_t/\epsilon_0}$.
 Because $k^i_z=k_0n_i \cos\theta_i$ and $k^t_z=k_0 n_t \cos \theta_t$, we find

 ```{math}